De Standaard: Na België is ook Europa te duur

 One of the most repeated arguments used by Eurosceptics is that the EU costs too much, and that ‘we’ pay too much in return for too little.
 Some people and politicians in Belgium feel the same way, which may come across as strange, since many EU institutions are based in their capital.
 This sentiment is especially strong among some Flemings.

 Belgium as a whole paid 4,600 million euros, but received 2,300 million euros in various EU funds, hence the nett payment was 2,300 million euros.
-However, since Flanders paid in 65% of the Belgian contribution, but only received 55% of the EU funds allocated to Belgium, and Wallonia paid 35% of the burden and received 45% of the funds in return, there is a pretty large disparity between the two areas.* Vlaams Belang naturally dislikes this state of affairs.
+However, since Flanders paid in 65% of the Belgian contribution, but only received 55% of the EU funds allocated to Belgium, and Wallonia paid 35% of the burden and received 45% of the funds in return, there is a pretty large disparity between the two areas.
+The figures don’t quite add up when looked in detail, but that’s probably to do with figures being rounded up or down for convenience.
+Also it’s unclear where Brussels fits into this picture.
+Vlaams Belang naturally dislikes this state of affairs.

 But, surely the presence of so many Eurocrats must be a boon for Brussels, Flanders, and Belgium?
 Well, not quite, according to the party, since their existence means higher property prices, and the locals are being priced out from the property market.